-E-Transit is a smart workhorse for U.S. cities designed with insight from 30 million miles of customer telematics data to deliver the right amount of range based on fleet needs – at a price that makes it easy to switch to electric.
-With a usable battery capacity of 67 kilowatt-hours, E-Transit will deliver an estimated range of 126 miles in the low-roof cargo van variant.
-The E-Transit has a starting MSRP4 under $45,000 for U.S. fleet customers – and comes backed with an eight-year, 100,000-mile electric vehicle component warranty5.
+E-Transit is a smart workhorse for North American cities, with targeted range designed to fulfill fleet needs based on insight from 30 million miles of customer telematics data – and at a price that makes it easy to switch to electric.
+With a usable battery capacity of 68 kilowatt-hours, E-Transit has an available targeted range of 126 miles4 in the low-roof cargo van configuration.
+The E-Transit has a starting MSRP5 under $45,000 for U.S. fleet customers – and comes backed with an eight-year, 100,000-mile electric vehicle component warranty6.

 “This makes E-Transit ideal for commercial customers who know their drive routes and often work in urban environments,” said Ted Cannis, Ford North America general manager of commercial business.
 “Affordability is key, and our customers buy only what they need to get the job done.
 E-Transit provides ample range at a price that makes the transition to electric easy.
 And Ford is just getting started.”